The frame number is stamped on the left side of steering head tube

 So before you put a $15,000 custom paint job on your bike don't expect that to increase its value.

-If you put a $15,000 paint job on a microwave, nobody can stop you, but it won't make a microwave worth $15,100.
+It's like putting a $15,000 paint job on a microwave, nobody can stop you, but it won't make a microwave worth $15,100.

 Frames were painted, then stamped.
 Frame stamps are down to bare metal, not painted after stamping.